Bachupriyanka/jquery-svg/README.md

 # jquery-svg
-A jQuery plugin to apply css styles and js scripts to a SVG which is embedded (using the &lt;object> tag).
+A lightweight jQuery plugin to apply css styles and js scripts to a SVG which is embedded (using the &lt;object> tag).